haroldadmin/WhatTheStack/README.md

 [![Release](https://jitpack.io/v/haroldadmin/WhatTheStack.svg)](https://jitpack.io/#haroldadmin/WhatTheStack)

-## Contributing
+## Contributions

 Contributions to this library are very welcome.

 I threw this together over one weekend, and it hasn't been thoroughly tested.
 Community validation and contributions would therefore be great.